ayushvasawade/beyond-marks/README.md

 ### 🌱 Our Philosophy: The Principles Behind the Platform

-AcadOS is more than just features; it's a philosophy for institutional excellence.
+BEYOND-MARKS is more than just features; it's a philosophy for institutional excellence.

 -   **Seamless Integration over Silos:** We believe the true power of data is unlocked when systems talk to each other.
 From admissions to alumni, we create a single source of truth.
 -   **Empowerment over Control:** Our tools are designed to give autonomy back to faculty and students, fostering a culture of ownership, creativity, and innovation.